burningion/fastapi-openid-connect-playground/README.md

 Save these as `JWKS_PUBLIC_KEY`, and `JWKS_PRIVATE_KEY` respectively in Doppler.

+## Adding ngrok for a static URL

+As this is an OpenID Connect project, we need to have a static URL to register with other providers.

+To accomplish this, this repository uses ngrok.

+You'll want to create an ngrok account, and register a domain.

+In Dopper, create an environment variable named `NGROK_AUTH_TOKEN` with your authorization token as its value, and `NGROK_DOMAIN` with your custom domain.
+(IE `fastapi-openid-connect.ngrok.io`)

 ## How it works

 When the project opens, `.gitpod.yml` runs a task that connects to doppler, injects your secrets, and starts up `uvicorn` and FastAPI: